spring-cloud/spring-cloud-kubernetes/README.md

 ### Transparency

-All of the features described above will work equally fine regardless of whether our application is running inside Kubernetes or not.
+All of the features described above will work equally well regardless of whether your application is running inside Kubernetes or not.
 This is really helpful for development and troubleshooting.
 From a development point of view, this is really helpful as you can start your Spring Boot application and debug one of the modules part of this project.
-It is not required to deploy it in Kubernetes as the code of the project relies on the [Fabric8 Kubernetes Java client](https://github.com/fabric8io/kubernetes-client) which is a fluent DSL able to communicate using `http` protocol to the REST Api of Kubernetes Server.
+It is not required to deploy it in Kubernetes as the code of the project relies on the
+[Fabric8 Kubernetes Java client](https://github.com/fabric8io/kubernetes-client) which is a fluent DSL able to communicate using `http` protocol to the REST API of Kubernetes Server.

 ### Kubernetes Profile Autoconfiguration

 When the application runs as a pod inside Kubernetes a Spring profile named `kubernetes` will automatically get activated.
-This allows the developer to customize the configuration, to define beans that will be applied when the Spring Boot application is deployed within the kubernetes platform *(e.g. different dev and prod configuration)*.
+This allows the developer to customize the configuration, to define beans that will be applied when the Spring Boot application is deployed within the Kubernetes platform *(e.g. different dev and prod configuration)*.

 ### Ribbon discovery in Kubernetes